samie/vaadin-openai-chat/README.md

 # OpenAI Chat Vaadin App

-This is a small sample how to use OpenAI chat completion API in Vaadin to create a own version of ChatGPT app using the Vaadin components like [MessageList](https://vaadin.com/docs/latest/components/message-list) and [MessageInput](https://vaadin.com/docs/latest/components/message-input).
+This is a small sample how to use OpenAI chat completion API in Vaadin and Spring Boot to create a own version of ChatGPT app using the Vaadin components like [MessageList](https://vaadin.com/docs/latest/components/message-list) and [MessageInput](https://vaadin.com/docs/latest/components/message-input).